Last updated: March 27, 2026

 This narrow corridor — roughly 300–500km wide between closed Russian airspace to the north and Iranian advisory airspace to the south — is the sole viable path for most Europe-to-Asia flights that cannot use Gulf routing.
 Eurocontrol issues ATFM flow restrictions on this corridor multiple times per week during peak periods.
 Airlines have reported average delays of 30–60 minutes per disruption event.
 The corridor is functioning but operating at structural stress.

-Consult your airline and official government travel advisories before booking.
+Check with your airline and your government's travel advice before booking.